svenuscf/ansible-cisco-upgrade/README.md

 - **upgrade_ios_version**     : This is the version to be upgraded.
 Note that this should match the returned value from within the Ansible gather facts API.
 An Example is "16.12.11".
 - **upgrade_file**            : This is the firmware name to be used to upgrade.
 Directly replace this field with the image name downloaded from Cisco.
 Example: "cat3k_caa-universalk9.16.06.09.SPA.bin"
 - **upgrade_path**            : This is the path for the Ansible host to locate image file locally.
 Pay attention to the playbook running directory path.
 Consider using an absolute path.
 Example: "images/cat3k_caa-universalk9.16.06.09.SPA.bin"
 - **switch_file**             : Specifies the location and the filename of the image to be uploaded on the device.
 Some devices may use bootflash instead of flash.
-Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin"
+Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin".
+This variable is used in the Catalyst Install playbooks.
 - **router_file**             : Specifies the location and the filename of the image to be uploaded on the device.
 Some devices may use bootflash instead of flash.
-Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin"
-- **ftp_file**                : In some tests, SCP performs worse than FTP in uploading file.
-In case of using FTP, this variable specifies the image file location of the FTP server.
-Example: "~/ansible/images/cat3k_caa-universalk9.16.06.09.SPA.bin"
+Example: "flash:/cat3k_caa-universalk9.16.06.09.SPA.bin".
+This variable is used in the IOS XE Router Install, and Legacy IOS Device playbooks.
-- **ftp_ip**                  : Specifies the FTP server ip address when FTP is used.
+- **tftp_server_ip**          : Specifies the TFTP server ip address when TFTP is used.
-- **ftp_username**            : FTP user used to copy file.
-- **ftp_password**            : FTP password used.

 2. Modify **ansible_hosts** to fit in devices.